Monday, April 17, 2017

 It's possible that sluggish inflation readings could cause the Fed to postpone further interest rate increases.
 Lenders typically raise consumer interest rates when the Fed raises its target federal funds rate.

-Freddie Mac reported that average mortgage rates rose for fixed rate mortgages and dropped for 5/1 adjustable rate mortgages.
-The average rate for a 30-year fixed rate mortgage rose by three basis points to 3.94 percent.
-The rate for a 15-year fixed rate mortgage rose by four basis points to 3.17 percent.
-The average rate for a 5/1 adjustable rate mortgage fell by two basis points to 2.93 percent.
-Discount points were unchanged at 0.60 percent for fixed rate mortgages and rose from 0.40 percent to 0.50 percent for 5/1 adjustable rate mortgages.
+Freddie Mac reported lower average mortgage rates last week.
+Rates for a 30-year fixed rate mortgage averaged 4.08 percent a reading two basis points lower than for the previous week.
+The average rate for a 15-year fixed rate mortgage was two basis points lower at 3.34 percent; rates for a 5/1 adjustable rate mortgage dropped by one basis point to an average of 3.18 percent Discount points averaged 0.50 percent for fixed rate mortgages and 0.40 percent for 5/1 adjustable rate mortgages.